troyvit/troy.outbrain/README.md

 - Work with R&D and Product teams to give feedback on APIs they build, and
 - Serve as a technical mentor to the GTO team and train them on some of Outbrain's internals.

-Our users are Account Managers, Global Operations, Account Services, and Product Managers.
+Our users are Account Managers, Customer Success Managers, Business, and Account Services.
 We want to expand that to help BI, Finance, Product and R&D.

 ## History
 I started at Outbrain in 2011 as an Account Manager (AM).
 I found I was much better at helping AMs find quick solutions to their problems.
 In response Outbrain created the Technical Account Manager (TAM) position.
 As a TAM I co-founded and lead the Sales Engineering and QA positions within the TAM group.
 In 2015 I grew into the TAM team lead position.
 From there I became Technical Project Lead and the TAMs became Global Technical Operations (GTO).